haacked/haacked.com/_posts/archived/2005-06-01-email-is-an-addiction.aspx.markdown

 ---
 layout: post
-title: "Email Is An Addiction?"
+title: Email Is An Addiction?
 date: 2005-06-01 -0800
 comments: true
 disqus_identifier: 3966
 categories: []
+redirect_from: "/archive/2005/05/31/email-is-an-addiction.aspx/"
 ---

 So they say that [email is an
 addiction](http://hardware.slashdot.org/article.pl?sid=05/06/01/1651235&from=rss).